Harry Hon Hai Wong: Manufacture of filled pastry rolls

 A filled pastry roll is made from a continuously supplied strip of pastry by apparatus in which a conveyor conveys the pastry through a sequence of treatment stations.
 A receiving station includes a cutter which cuts a square of pastry from the leading end of the strip.
 A feeding station includes means for feeding a filling onto the square.
 A first folding station includes a movable deflector which folds one corner of the square over the filling.
 A second folding station includes a pair of opposed deflectors which fold the two adjacent corners inwards in succession, so that they overlap.
 A rolling station includes two parallel platforms between which the folded pastry is rolled by relative reciprocation of the platforms.

 Intensive cultivation

-Apparatus providing a controlled environment for intensive cultivation of vegetable matter, e.g. bean sprouts is disclosed.
+Apparatus providing a controlled environment for intensive cultivation of vegetable matter, e.g. bean sprouts.
 A valve regulates the supply of water from a reservoir to a water-spray inlet in the roof of a cultivation chamber having an air vent and a water drainage outlet.
 A timing device, operatively connected to a valve actuating mechanism, opens the valve for a predetermined length of time at predetermined intervals.
 The water supplied to the spray inlet is heated by a thermostatically controlled heater.
 The chamber may be thermally insulated and its interior may be heated by a thermostatically controlled heater.